mikemospan/COMP2511-Tutorial/tute04/README.md

 ## C. Design by Contract
 1. What is Design by Contract?
-2. Discuss briefly as a class how you have used Design by Contract already in previous courses.
-3. Discuss how Design By Contract was applied in the Blackout assignment.
+2. Discuss how Design By Contract was applied in the Blackout assignment.
-4. In the `Calculator` code, specify a contract for each of the functions.
-Hint: for the trig functions, look at the interface of the `Math` functions in the Java documentation.
-Key edge cases to consider:
-    - Dividing by zero
-    - `tan(Math.PI / 2)`
+3. Discuss what preconditions, postconditions and invariants are.
+4. Consider a `Bird` class which has a function `fly`, which has a precondition that it is given a height to fly at greater than 5 metres in height, and a postcondition that it is now considered flying at that height.
+If I have a `Penguin` class which overrides that the `fly` method so that its preconditions are that it can only accept a height of 0 metres (since penguins can't fly) and its postconditions are that nothing changes, I have
+    - *strengthened* my preconditions, as not every potential input for `Bird` works for `Penguin` (in fact, none of them do)
+    - *weakened* my postconditions, as `Penguin` has an outcome which `Bird` doesn't Discuss why strengthening preconditions and weakening postconditions violates good inheritance design
+5. In the `people` package, there are a few classes which represent the people at a university
+    - Briefly discuss the preconditions and postconditions of the constructors, getters and setters in `Person.java`
+    - Fill in the preconditions and postconditions for `setSalary` in `Person.java`
+    - Discuss the validity of the subclasses of `Person`, and why they are/aren't valid subclasses
+    - Fix any issues you identified before
-5. Will you need to write unit tests for something that doesn't meet the preconditions?
+6. Will you need to write unit tests for something that doesn't meet the preconditions?
 Explain why.
-6. We will now make our code more defensive by throwing an exception on the two edge cases listed above.
-Define your own custom exception called `CalculatorException`, and change the code so that these edge cases cause this exception to be thrown.
-Modify your contract accordingly.
-If you have time, add tests for these conditions as well.
+7. If we were to try make our code more defensive, we could throw an exception on any inputs not satisfying the preconditions.
+Discuss whether these exceptions are now considered defined behaviour or not, and whether you now need to account for it in your postconditions.